 - The Night’s Watch.
 The brotherhood defending the realm against Wildling people and the White Walkers – unearthly humanoid creatures from the far North.

 Dubrovnik has been the main location for filming King’s Landing, one of the seven kingdoms and the seat of power hosting the Iron Throne.
-From the red rooftops to the brilliant blue Adriatic Sea, the Croatian port city is one of the most recognizable sites in the series.
+From the red rooftops to the ancient city walls, to the brilliant blue Adriatic Sea, the Croatian port city is one of the most recognizable sites in the series.

 A three-hour Dubrovnik Game of Thrones walking tour takes fans through the city’s picturesque UNESCO World Heritage old town, up onto the ancient walls, and through Fort Lovrijenac.